SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 The global class of an ABP has the addition [`FOR BEHAVIOR OF bdef`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapclass_for_behavior_of.htm) to the definition while `bdef` stands for the name of the BDEF.
-This class is usually empty.
+This class is (initially) empty apart from the declaration and implementation part skeleton.

 ```abap
 CLASS zbp_demo_abap_rap_draft_m DEFINITION PUBLIC ABSTRACT FINAL FOR BEHAVIOR OF zdemo_abap_rap_draft_m.